The Rodger Wright Centre

 The Golden Rules:

-NEVER SHARE ANY IV EQUIPMENT
+NEVER SHARE ANY INJECTING EQUIPMENT AND MIXING UP UTENSILS

 USE FRESH CLEAN EQUIPMENT EVERY TIME